RL4CO: an Extensive Reinforcement Learning for Combinatorial Optimization Benchmark: Conclusion

 \section{Conclusion}

-This paper introduces \our{}, a modular, flexible, and unified Reinforcement Learning (RL) for Combinatorial Optimization (CO) library.
-Our software library aims to fill the gap in unifying implementations for NCO by utilizing several best practices with the goal of providing researchers and practitioners with a flexible starting point for NCO research.
-With \our{}, we benchmarked NCO solvers with experiments showing that a comparison of NCO solvers across different metrics and tasks is fundamental, as state-of-the-art approaches may perform worse than predecessors depending on specific settings.
-We hope that our benchmark library will provide a solid starting point for NCO researchers to explore new avenues and drive advancements.
+This paper introduces \our{}, a modular, flexible, and unified Reinforcement Learning (RL) for Combinatorial Optimization (CO) benchmark.
+We provide a comprehensive taxonomy from environments to policies and RL algorithms that translate from theory to practice to software level.
+Our benchmark library aims to fill the gap in unifying implementations in RL for CO by utilizing several best practices with the goal of providing researchers and practitioners with a flexible starting point for NCO research.
+We provide several experimental results with insights and discussions that can help identify promising research directions.
+We hope that our open-source library will provide a solid starting point for NCO researchers to explore new avenues and drive advancements.
 We warmly welcome researchers and practitioners to actively participate and contribute to \our{}.